Pros and Cons of Living in Bernards Township, New Jersey

 By Kevin Saum March 18, 2026

-Avoid common pitfalls when buying in Morris County, NJ — understand property tax impacts, town tradeoffs (East Hanover vs Mount Olive), septic vs sewer, and why pre-approval and timing matter.
+Avoid pitfalls when buying in Morris County, NJ—learn about property taxes, town tradeoffs (East Hanover vs Mount Olive), and why pre-approval and timing matter.

 SUV trunk open, overlooking a mansion.
 Suitcase, water bottle, and sweater inside.